Figma Review 2026: UI Design Standard for Freelancers

 Cons

-• Starter limited to 3 files and 2 editors — quickly outgrown with multiple projects
+- Starter limited to 3 team files (3 pages each) — quickly outgrown with multiple projects

 Key Features

-• Dev Mode: Developers get measurements, spacing, CSS values and exportable assets directly from the Figma file — clean, frictionless handoff.
+- Dev Mode: Developers get measurements, spacing, CSS values, and exportable assets directly from the file — clean handoff.

-• Team libraries (Professional): Share and maintain consistent components, colors and typography across multiple projects and files.
+- Team libraries (Professional): Share and maintain consistent components, colors, and typography across multiple projects.

 Why Figma Makes Sense for Freelancers

-For freelancers in UI/UX and web design, Figma isn't a matter of choice — it's a market requirement.
-Clients from agencies and tech companies hand over briefs in Figma, expect deliverables in Figma and review designs via Figma links.
+For UI/UX and web design freelancers, Figma is a market requirement.
+Clients from agencies and tech companies hand over briefs in Figma, expect deliverables in Figma, and review designs via Figma links.

-The free Starter plan is an honest entry point: 3 files, 2 editors, unlimited drafts.
-Sufficient for first projects, portfolio work and individual client engagements.
-Once multiple projects run in parallel or team libraries are needed for consistent branding, Professional at $12/month (annual) is the natural next step.
+The free Starter plan — 3 team files (3 pages each), unlimited editors and drafts — covers first projects, portfolio work, and individual client engagements.
+Once multiple projects run in parallel or team libraries are needed, Professional is the natural next step.

-An important note: Figma is a design tool, not a template tool.
-For freelancers primarily creating social media graphics, presentations or marketing materials, Canva is significantly more accessible and affordable.
+Figma is a design tool, not a template tool.
+Freelancers primarily creating social media graphics, presentations, or marketing materials will find Canva more accessible and affordable.

 Alternatives to Figma

-• Affinity Designer — professional vector tool, one-time purchase, no collaboration focus
+- Affinity Designer — professional vector tool, now free (Affinity by Canva), no collaboration focus

 Pricing